BradleyRossCodes/Minimum_Wage_SQL/README.md

 # minimum_wage_sql

-## Practice project utilizing MySQL.
+## MySQL Project: Exploring Minimum Wage Data (1968-2020)

-This data analysis project explores the data related to state and federal minimum wage laws in the United States of America for states and U.S. territories.
-The Consumer Price Index (CPI) is used to calculate modern-day equivalents of wages from previous years.
-A dataset is created to identify the legal minimum wage by combining requirements from state and federal law.
+This project explores the data related to state and federal minimum wage laws in the United States of America for states and U.S. territories.
+The Consumer Price Index is used to calculate modern-day equivalents of wages from previous years.
+A dataset is created to identify the legal minimum wage across states by combining requirements from state and federal law.

 *To run queries, follow the order from each script:*